athomas93/athomas93/README.md

 </div>

 ## Projects
-- <a href="https://github.com/athomas93/EDR-Home-Lab-Attack-and-Defense/tree/main">EDR Home Lab using LimaCharlie and Sliver</a>
+- <a href="https://github.com/athomas93/EDR-Home-Lab-Attack-and-Defense/tree/main">EDR Attack and Defense</a>

 ## Skills and Badges
 - <a href="">TryHackMe Profile </a>